Tosyne25/Covid-19-Case-Study-Africa-Edition/README.md

 5. "Remote Lesotho becomes last country in Africa to record COVID-19 case".
 Reuters.
 13 May 2020.
 Archived from the original on 14 May 2020.
 Retrieved 13 May 2020.
 6. "Coronavirus live updates: Lesotho becomes last African nation to report a coronavirus case".
 Los Angeles Times.
 Archived from the original on 13 May 2020.
 Retrieved 13 May 2020.
 7. Akinwotu E (26 May 2020).
 "Experts sound alarm over lack of Covid-19 test kits in Africa".
 The Guardian.
 Archived from the original on 29 May 2020.
 Retrieved 29 May 2020.
-8. Maclean R (17 March 2020).
-"Africa Braces for Coronavirus, but Slowly".
-The New York Times.
-Archived from the original on 25 March 2020.
-Retrieved 25 March 2020.